Mission Viejo, California: Parks and recreation

 Recreational areas include the Norman P. Murray Community and Senior Center.
 The city has about two parks per square mile, and three golf courses.
 At the center of the city is a man-made lake, Lake Mission Viejo, accessible to a private association of Mission Viejo residents, with custom waterfront homes, condominiums, boat and paddle board rentals, fishing, and swim beaches.
 Lake Mission Viejo holds events such as music concerts and movie screenings, usually complimentary for members and typically during the summer season.

-In 2023, the city launched GeoTour, Southern California's first Geocaching tour, consisting of 27 geocaches hidden across the city, with most placed along the trail system at Oso Creek and at city recreation facilities.
+In 2023, the city launched GeoTour, Southern California's first Geocaching tour, consisting of 27 geocaches hidden across the city, with most placed along the trail system at Oso Creek Trail and at city recreation facilities.